catalpainternational/field_updater/README.md

 ### Django template tag
 1. Include the `field_update` app in your django settings INSTALLED_APPS
-2. Identify the url you wish to POST updates to, the url should uniquely identify the object
 4. Ensure you have csrf_token cookie present by using `ensure_csrf_cookie` decorator on your view
+2. Identify the submit view and url you wish to send updates to
 3. load the field updater template tags library in the template you wish to place the updater

 `{% load field_updater_tags %}`

-4. Use the field updater template tag passing the initial value to display, the url to POST to, and the attribute name and initial value as a key value pair
+4. Use the field updater template tag passing the url to request to, and the attribute name and initial value as a key value pair

+{% url 'submit_url_name' some_arg=some_value as submit_url %}

+`{% field_updater submit_url=submit_url attribute_name=attribute_value %}`
-`{% field_updater submit_url=SUBMIT_URL allow_delete=True attribute_name=ATTRIBUTE_VALUE %}`
+`{% field_updater submit_url=submit_url attribute_name=attribute_value  allow_delete=True %}`

-The initial value will be displayed, on clicking the display an update text input will show, edit the value and click the tick, and a POST request will be submitted to the SUBMIT_URL with formencoded data of ATTRIBUTE_NAME=NEW_VALUE which can be read through the django request.POST QueryDict
+The initial value will be displayed, on clicking the display an update text input will show, edit the value and click the tick, and a POST request will be submitted to `submit_url with formencoded data of `attribute_name=attribute_value`

-If you specify `allow_delete=True` the componenet will allow the user to click to send a DELETE request to the server, when the current value is not `null`
+If you specify `allow_delete=True` it will allow the user to click to send a DELETE request when the current value is not `null`

+If you specify `etag=some_etag_value` it will send that value as an `If-Match` header If you specify `last_modified=some_http_date` it will send that value as 'If-Unmodified-Since' header

 ## Possible future